The Refrigerator Principle

 “Can it just… do things for me?”

-There is a list of things AI tools can help participants with, and a list of things they cannot do — cannot do specifically, as in, there is a policy document that says so, or there is an IT restriction that enforces it, or there is a legal grey area that nobody has resolved yet and therefore the default position is “not yet,” which in institutional language means “not this year” and sometimes means “not this decade.”
+There is a list of things for which AI tools can assist participants, and a list of things for which they cannot.
+Specifically, there is a policy document stating so, or an IT restriction enforcing it, or a legal grey area for which there has been no resolution and thus the default position remains "not yet," equivalent institutionally to "not this year" and often to "not this decade."

-I drive home along the Laterite Highway at seven in the evening, the sky doing that thing it does up here where it turns approximately seven colours for no reason anyone has satisfactorily explained, and I ask myself the question I have been avoiding for most of the drive: am I running AI workshops for people who are effectively forbidden to use it?
+I return home on the Laterite Highway at seven in the evening, when the sky performs that spectacular demonstration of its seven colours for which no entirely satisfactory explanation exists, and am forced to confront the question I have avoided throughout most of the drive: Am I conducting AI workshops for people who are essentially prohibited from using these technologies?

 The Narrowing Window